🚗🚙🌟 The United States of America as a significant import market

 - 💼 Political tensions and their economic consequences: An unsolvable dilemma?

-- 🏭 Relocated jobs: The dark side of the trade deficit
+- 🏭 Outsourced jobs: The downsides of the trade deficit

-- 💡 Innovation is key: Ways to boost US exports
+- 💡 Innovation as the key: Opportunities to boost US exports

 - 🏛️ The role of trade and monetary policy in the US economy